feradjs/ferad/packages/ferad/README.md

 # Ferad API
 [![NPM version][npm-image]][npm-url]

-For more information about Ferad visit [homepage].
+For more information about Ferad visit the [homepage].

 ## Install
 ```shell